flybywiresim/docs/docs/donate.md

 We have a special donator role on our Discord.

-Please provide us with a receipt for verification by contacting a moderator on discord.
+Please contact a moderator on discord and keep your receipt handy for verification.

 [:fontawesome-brands-discord:{: .discord } - **Discord Link**](https://discord.gg/flybywire)